Indus Valley Civilization - Points to Remember for UPSC Civil Services Exam

 • Harappans worshipped the mother Goddess.
 It is evident from the terracotta figurine recovered from Harappa.

-• A building called Great Bath has been found at Mohenjodaro.
+• A building called the Great Bath has been found at Mohenjodaro.
 It was meant for ritual bathing.

 • No evidence of temples has been found in this civilization.

-• Amulets were found in large numbers
+• Amulets were found in large numbers.

 Script of Harappans